ionic-team/ionic-portals/website/docs/how-to/pull-in-web-bundle.md

 ---
-title: How To Pull In A Web Bundle
+title: How to Use a Web App in a Portal
-sidebar_label: Integrate Web Code
+sidebar_label: Use a Web App in a Portal
 ---